-Children absent from education, particularly persistently or for prolonged periods, can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation - particularly County Lines.
+- 200. Unexplainable and/or persistent absences from education or for prolonged periods, can act as a vital warning sign to a range of safeguarding issues including neglect, exploitation, sexual abuse, child sexual and criminal exploitation - particularly County Lines.
 It can also be a precursor for children becoming missing from education in the future.
-A robust response to children absent from education will support the identification of such abuse and may help prevent the risk of children going missing in the future.
-Relevant statutory guidance will be followed.
+A robust response to children displaying unexplainable and/or persistent absences from education or for prolonged periods will support the identification of such abuse and may help prevent the risk of concerns escalating and children going missing in the future.
+Relevant statutory guidance will be followed. - 201.
 We will endeavour to obtain and maintain at least 2 emergency contact phone numbers for each pupil and make all reasonable efforts to ensure that parents are reminded to update the school on number or contact changes.
 Parents who have not provided 2 contact numbers or updated school will be contacted and asked to provide the contacts.
-All such attempts to obtain this information will be recorded.
-See Local School Protocol for details of how each school deals with absence procedures.

-Edukos Trust will only remove children from the register if the statutory grounds for doing so are met and will inform the LA of the intention to do so.
+All such attempts to obtain this information will be recorded. - 202.
+Edukos Trust schools will only remove children from the register if the statutory grounds for doing so are met and will inform the LA of the intention to do so.
 In the case of children absent from or missing from education, school will make all reasonable efforts to locate the child/ren as required by the guidance.

-The LA EWS will be informed if any pupil fails to attend without permission for a continuous period of 10 days or more and will refer children whose attendance has fallen below the agreed level to the EWS.
-The 10 day 'threshold' will be regarded as a maximum period, with earlier notification in the event of increased safeguarding concerns and / or clear evidence from school/college efforts that a child has relocated and whereabouts unknown.
-Similarly, we will work with the EWS in relation to the monitoring of potential Pupils Missing Out on Education.

-If a child, who is the subject of a Child Protection Plan or is otherwise open to the CST, does not attend school without a verified valid reason, the DSL will contact the assigned social worker or CST duty desk if unavailable.

-If a child who is not open to CSC, that the school has concerns about, does not attend school, the school will, in accordance with the Effective Support Guidance, consult with or place a request for service with SaPH, the EWS and / or the Police depending on the circumstances.

-Edukos Trust will ensure that they know the attendance of any children educated off site.
-The school has an agreed process in place, with its alternative provisions for first day absence calling.
-The school retains responsibility for the attendance of any child attending an offsite provision and will monitor and act as required.
+- 203. The LA EWS will be informed if any pupil fails to attend without permission for a continuous period of 10 days or more and will refer children whose attendance has fallen below the agreed level to the EWS.
+The 10 day 'threshold' will be regarded as a maximum period, with earlier notification in the event of increased safeguarding concerns and / or clear evidence from school/college efforts that a child has relocated and whereabouts unknown. - 204.
+Similarly, we will work with the EWS in relation to the monitoring of potential Pupils Missing Out on Education. - 205.
+If a child, who is the subject of a Child Protection Plan or is otherwise open to the CST, does not attend school without a verified valid reason, the DSL will contact the assigned social worker or CST duty desk if unavailable. - 206.
+If a child who is not open to CSC, that the school has concerns about, does not attend school, the school will, in accordance with the Effective Support Guidance, consult with or place a request for service with SaPH, the EWS and / or the Police depending on the circumstances. - 207.
+In line with the above arrangements, Edukos Trust will ensure that they know and monitor the attendance of any children educated off site, for example in an Alternative Provision.
+The school has an agreed process in place, with Alternative Provision for first day absence calling.
+The school also retains overall responsibility for safeguarding, attendance, progress and outcomes of any child attending placed at an Alternative Provision, including that safer recruitment / appropriate safeguarding checks have been completed on staff working in the setting. - 208.
 If a child absconds from the site, the school will make an initial search and contact the parent / carer or other emergency contact (and Social Worker if open to CSC).

 If after that search, the child is not located, the school will contact the Police within 20 minutes of the alert or sooner in extreme circumstances.